gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 #### When deploying the code

-There are two types of environments: developement and production.
+There are two types of environments: development and production.

 | Environment name | Type | Purpose |
 | --- | --- | --- |